 - Well fermented cocoa beans: less than 5% mould, less than 5% slate and less than 1.5% foreign matter.

 - Fairly fermented cocoa beans: less than 10% mould, less than 10% slate and less than 1.5% foreign matter.

-- Read more about the quality requirements of the European industry for cocoa beans on the Cocoa Quality guide and follow its recommendations on how to improve quality along the value chain.
+- Read more about the quality requirements of the European industry for cocoa beans in the Cocoa Quality guide and follow its recommendations on how to improve quality along the value chain.

 - Learn more about maintaining the quality of your cocoa during transportation on the website of the Transportation Information Service.

-- Keep up to date on the development of international standards for assessing cocoa quality on the Cocoa of Excellence website.
+- Keep up-to-date on the development of international standards for assessing cocoa quality on the Cocoa of Excellence website.
 For more information about the International Standards, contact Brigitte Laliberte, Cocoa of Excellence Programme Coordinator at Bioversity International: firstname.lastname@example.org.